 How to take Care of Minor Cuts and Scrapes

-You should always wash your hands with soap and running water before treating a cut.
+You should always wash your hands with soap and running water before treating a cut or a wound.
 This will help reduce your chances of infection.
-Soothe and clean the wound with cool running water if possible.
-Otherwise use a clean damp cloth to clean and soothe the affected area.
-If bleeding apply pressure onto the wound with a clean dry cloth for several minutes until the bleeding stops completely.
+Soothe and clean the wound with cool running water.
+If the wound is bleeding apply pressure onto the wound with a clean dry cloth for several minutes until the bleeding stops completely.

 Try to avoid getting soap into the cut, as this can often irritate the wound.
 Irritants such as harsh soap, hydrogen peroxide, iodine, and alcohol are not suitable for cleaning minor wounds.
 Remove any foreign debris or particles with sterilized tweezers.
 Natural cleansing should be sufficient for most of the minor cuts that only require home treatment.
-Do not use a “wiping” motion on the cut, as this could could stretch the cut further.
+Do not use a “wiping” motion on the cut as this could stretch it further.

-Cover the cut with a sterile bandage having applied an antiseptic cream.
-This helps the cut to heal by preventing any bacteria, and other irritants from entering the infected area.
+Cover the wound with BAND-AID having applied an antiseptic cream.
+This helps the healing by preventing any bacteria, and other irritants from entering the infected area.
 In addition it keeps the wound moist which speeds up the healing process and reduces the appearance of scars.
 Change the bandage daily especially if it gets damp or soiled.
 As the wound heals a scab will form.
 Don’t be tempted to pick at the scab as this may not only reopen the wound and introduce bacteria but may also create a scar.
-Always cover a cut with a dressing as cuts heal faster if they are kept warm.
-The dressing should extend beyond the wound by about half an inch so that it covers the wound completely.
+Always cover the area with a dressing for faster healing.
+The dressing should extend beyond the wound by about half an inch so that it covers it completely.
 Try to be quick when changing dressings as exposing a wound to the open air can drop its temperature and may slow down the healing for a few hours.
 The bandage used to cover the dressing shouldn’t be too loose or too tight allowing for proper air circulation.
-Cover the bandage with waterproof material such as waterproof tape if there is a risk that the bandage will be exposed to water.
+Cover the wound with waterproof material such as waterproof tape if there is a risk that the area will be exposed to water.
 Monitor your wound to make sure it doesn’t become infected.
 Signs of infection include swelling, puss, warmth and the spreading of redness around the cut.
 If the injury is only a minor scrape or scratch with no bleeding apply healing cream and leave it uncovered.
-If the cut is the result.

 Skin Healing Process